John J. Ballentine: Career

 After the United States entered World War II, Ballentine served as the second commanding officer of the escort carrier USS Long Island from 26 December 1941 to 18 April 1942.
 He was promoted to captain on 30 June 1942.
 Ballentine served as chief of staff to Task Group 34.2 commander Rear Admiral Ernest D. McWhorter aboard during the Allied invasion of French North Africa in November 1942.

 Ballentine served as the first commanding officer of the fleet carrier USS Bunker Hill from 25 May 1943 to 5 February 1944.
 He was awarded the Silver Star for his actions in November 1943 during the Gilbert Islands campaign.
 Promoted to rear admiral, Ballentine next served as chief of staff for Naval Air Force Pacific.
 He later assumed command of Carrier Division SEVEN on 27 June 1945.
 Based aboard operating near Japan as part of Task Force 38, Ballentine continued in this role until 19 August 1945.

 After the war, Ballentine commanded Carrier Division ONE in the Mediterranean from 1947 to 1949.
 His flagship was from 1947 to 1948 and from 1948 to 1949.
 He was promoted to vice admiral on 1 November 1949.
 Ballentine then commanded the U.S. Sixth Fleet from 1949 to 1951 and Naval Air Force Atlantic from 1951 to 1954.

 Ballentine was promoted to admiral at the time of his retirement from active duty in May 1954.

 Personal

-In 1922, Ballentine married Catherine Howard Sheild (11 May 1900 – 28 December 1981).
-Ballentine and his wife lived in Dogue, Virginia after his retirement.
+In 1922, Ballentine married Catherine Howard Sheild.
+Ballentine and his wife lived in Dogue, Virginia, after his retirement.
 He died at Bethesda Naval Hospital in 1970.
-Ballentine and his wife are buried at Emmanuel Episcopal Church Cemetery in Port Conway, Virginia along with their two sons John Jennings Ballentine Jr. (5 August 1923 – 5 June 2007) and Howard S. Ballentine, who died soon after birth on 15 September 1929.